 During the 2nd quarter of 2011, ENKA TC finished the project development phase and commenced the redevelopment of the Kuntsevo Plaza, which had been originally opened in 1997.
 Within the scope of this project, the existing building, covering 19,400 m² was demolished and a new 245,000 m² modern complex was constructed.
 This complex consists of a shopping mall, office buildings and a small number of apartment units.
 By the end of 2014, the construction of the plaza was completed and commenced operation.
 This investment project features a shopping mall comprising a net rentable area of 61,000 m², an office building with a net rentable area of 29,094 m² and an underground park lot with capacity of 2,028 cars.

-The new project will combine shopping malls, an entertainment center, a multiplex cinema (one of the largest in Russia), a world class fitness center with its own terrace and swimming pool, and catering facilities.
-The five floors of the shopping and entertainment center will house more than 200 stores including many famous international and Russian brands.
-The anchor tenant will be the Auchan Food Hypermarket, covering 10,500 m2.
-For customers’ convenience, there will be a three-level underground car park with spaces for 1,500 vehicles.
+The new complex combines shopping malls, an entertainment center, a multiplex cinema (one of the largest in Russia), a world class fitness center with its own terrace and swimming pool, and catering facilities.
+The five floors of the shopping and entertainment center houses more than 200 stores including many famous international and Russian brands.
+The anchor tenant is the Auchan Food Hypermarket, covering 10,500 m2.
+For customers’ convenience, there is a three-level underground car park with spaces for 1,500 vehicles.

-ENKA TC currently owns ten shopping malls with a combined gross area of 645,000 m2 and a total leasable area of 315,000 m2.
-Following the completion of the Kashirskaya Plaza, the combined gross area operated by ENKA TC will increase to 840,500 m2, and the total leasable area to 386,000 m2.
+ENKA TC currently owns ten shopping malls with a total gross area of 850,000 m2, and the total leasable area to 390,000 m2.